myFields-Mobile/myFields-API/README.md

 The myFields team uses Microsoft Azure for this project.
 Contact Brian McCornack (mccornac AT ksu.edu) for access.

-PLEASE NOTE THIS API IS UNDER ACTIVE DEVELOPMENT AND IS NOT YET READY FOR GENERAL USE.
+**PLEASE NOTE THIS API IS UNDER ACTIVE DEVELOPMENT AND IS NOT YET READY FOR GENERAL USE.**
 We are currently resolving issues with the Oauth authentication.
 Once these issues are resolved, all of the signed requests that are currently using JsonWebToken will need to be modified to use Oauth.

-The usage model is as follows:
+##Usage Model:

 	0. Before using the application, an entry for the app should be created in the App table.
 This table wil store the app's name, which must be unique, and if the app